davidmarquis/vagrant-puppet/README.md

  and modules.

 By making all your changes in specific Git branches, you can safely test those changes using Vagrant, then promote them to production by merging to `master` when ready.
-Then on your Puppetmaster, `git pull` to get the latest (tested) code.
+Then on your Puppetmaster, `git pull` to get the latest (and, more importantly, tested!) code.

 Make all your changes in specific working branches, test those changes locally using Vagrant, then merge those changes to master